tpage-alfresco/nonigma/README.md

 ## Security

 The key size for this algorithm is not awful.
 There are eight interchangable wheels and each can be initialised in one of 18 positions.
 The central wheel adds a further 24 posibilities.
 This gives a key space of `8!*18^8*24` or `10663795450183680` potential keys - a key size of roughly 53 bits.
 Searching these exhaustively could take a month or so.
+This could be improved further by adding more wheel options or by drawing lines on the back of each wheel.

 However there are a number of issues with this algorithm which can be exploited to speed things up dramatically.
 A piece of English text has been encrypted in `example_encrypted.txt` and you might like to attempt to decrypt this as a challenge!